w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 ## Approach

 WCAG2ICT is a Task Force of the AG WG, which has oversight over the Task Force to ensure accurate interpretation and representation of WCAG 2.x.
 The AG WG decision process applies within the group.
-We have an AG WG co-chair liaison to ensure draft content is taken to the AG WG for review as it progresses.
+Draft content is periodically taken to the AG WG for review as it progresses.

 The primary effort of this Task Force is to describe how to interpret WCAG 2.x and its principles, guidelines, success criteria and conformance requirements when applying them to non-web ICT; and evaluating what WCAG Conformance means in the context of non-Web ICT.
 The resulting Working Group Note will include a discussion of the application of each of the criteria in WCAG 2.x to non-Web ICT, including their interface components and platforms, and the extent to which [WCAG Conformance](http://www.w3.org/TR/WCAG20/#conformance) is meaningful to non-Web ICT.

-To efficiently develop the Working Group Note, work may be broken down into sub-groups, under the coordination of the Task Force facilitator(s) following established AG WG procedures for sub-groups.
+To efficiently develop the Working Group Note, work is sometimes broken down into sub-groups, under the coordination of the Task Force facilitators following established AG WG procedures for sub-groups.

-The work will be focused in stages to ensure WCAG2ICT content is available in time for use in upcoming updates to regulations and standards (like the EN 301 549) that apply WCAG to non-web technology.
-This means prioritizing Level A and AA criteria and known issues in the existing Note.
-WCAG2ICT was published on 4 November 2024 before addressing Level AAA, due to regulatory schedule needs.
-The next update to WCAG2ICT will address Level AAA success criteria, with republication of the WCAG2ICT Note once they have been incorporated and gone through the W3C review and publication process.
+The work has been focused in stages to ensure WCAG2ICT content was made available in time for use in upcoming updates to regulations and standards (like the EN 301 549) that apply WCAG to non-web technology.
+Phase 1 prioritized Level A and AA criteria and known issues in the existing Note and was published on 4 November 2024.
+The next update to WCAG2ICT plans to address the remaining in-scope items detailed in the [Scope of Work](#scope-of-work) section.

-The work will be carried out through a series of document drafts, all publicly visible, with opportunities for public comment through publicly available comment lists.
+The work is carried out through a series of document drafts, all publicly visible, with opportunities for public comment through publicly available comment lists.
 In particular, key stakeholders such as developers, evaluators, accessibility experts, researchers, procurement experts, and end users will be regularly involved in the development process.
 Key participants will be drawn from people with expertise not only in Web technologies, but also those with specific accessibility expertise, including the development of accessible frameworks, platforms, user interface components, and software covering a broad variety of computing environments.

 ## Timeline

 The following sections contain rough timelines for the WCAG2ICT work.
 Actual timelines and project management will be handled outside of this work statement, and will not be maintained herein.

-As previously mentioned, a phased delivery of the WCAG2ICT Working Group Note will likely be necessary to provide timely guidance for upcoming regulatory and standards updates.
+A phased delivery of the WCAG2ICT Working Group Note was necessary to provide timely guidance for upcoming regulatory and standards updates, and Phase 1 has concluded.

 ### Phase 1 (completed)

-Phase 1 - Published update to [Guidance on Applying WCAG 2 to Non-web Information and Communications Technologies (WCAG2ICT) Group Note](https://www.w3.org/TR/wcag2ict-22/) (8 October 2024).
+Published update to [Guidance on Applying WCAG 2 to Non-web Information and Communications Technologies (WCAG2ICT) Group Note](https://www.w3.org/TR/wcag2ict-22/) (8 October 2024).

-Goals were to incorporate new WCAG 2.1 and 2.2 Level A and AA success criteria and making other necessary updates to the other content in the WCAG2ICT document to align with WCAG 2.2 have been completed.
-This phase also addressed known documented issues.
+Goals were to incorporate new WCAG 2.1 and 2.2 Level A and AA success criteria and making other necessary updates to the other content in the WCAG2ICT document to align with WCAG 2.2.
+This phase also addressed known documented issues prior to publication.

 *   Plan: April - August 2022, Actual: April - August 2022
     *   obtain approval from AG WG and launch the WCAG2ICT Task Force;